ni-sh-a-char/Monsterrr/README.md

 ## Features
 - **Idea Generator Agent:** Fetches trending project ideas, summarizes and ranks them with Groq, and stores results.
 Loads and validates all required `.env` variables before any operation.
 - **Creator Agent:** Creates new repos, scaffolds code, commits boilerplate, and opens starter issues.
 Loads and validates all required `.env` variables before any operation.
 Fails fast if credentials are missing or invalid.
-- **Maintainer Agent:** Monitors repos, responds to issues, auto-closes stale tickets, and suggests fixes with Groq.
-Loads and validates all required `.env` variables before any operation.
-Fails fast if credentials are missing or invalid.
+-- **Maintainer Agent:** Monitors repos, responds to issues, auto-closes stale tickets, suggests fixes with Groq, and now plans and executes exactly 3 meaningful contributions per day (repo creation or feature branch) using Groq LLM.
+All actions are logged and auditable.
+Supports dry-run mode for safe testing.
+On Render, the agent creates and replaces a daily JSON plan in `logs/daily_plan_<date>.json`.
 - **Scheduler:** Runs daily/weekly jobs and sends a weekly status report email.
 - **FastAPI API:** Webhooks, manual triggers, and status endpoints.
 - **Production-ready:** Robust error handling, retries, logging, and CI/CD.
 All agents use structured logging and retry logic for Groq and GitHub API calls.